Frequently Asked Questions

 Q: What version of Excel is required to use these spreadsheet templates?

-A: Excel version 2013 or higher will work.
+A: Microsoft Excel version 2016 or higher is required.
 You can use Microsoft Windows or the Mac version of Excel.
 Google Sheets is not supported.
 Microsoft also offers an online (web browser) version of Excel which unfortunately does not support macros or Power Query.
-You can use the basic version of the checkbook register with the online version of Excel.
+However, you can use the basic version of the checkbook register with the online version of Excel.

 Q: Is it possible to download my bank transactions and get them into this spreadsheet?

-A: Nearly all banks will allow you to download your checking or savings account transactions to a CSV file which Excel will open.
+A: Yes.
+Nearly all banks will allow you to download your checking or savings account transactions to a CSV file which Excel will open.
 The trick is to then reformat that spreadsheet from the bank so that it has a similar layout of columns as the Excel Checkbook Register.
-In other words, you’ll need to add/remove columns from the bank downloaded spreadsheet so that you have columns for: Date, Trx Type, Check#, Description, Withdrawal and Deposit.
+In other words, you’ll need to add/remove columns from the bank file so that you have columns for: Date, Trx Type, Check#, Payee/Description, Withdrawal and Deposit.
+I frequently download my bank transactions, and after a quick reformat, I then copy/paste those columns (being careful to NOT include the balance values) over to my checkbook.
 I created a YouTube video to demonstrate this process along with how to easily record an Excel macro to automate it.

 Q: How can you insert a transaction (row) in the register in order to add a missing entry?